Approved certification

 Approved certifiers for design

-They certify that design work they do meets building regulations for:
+They certify that their design work meets building regulations for:

 - structural work